kfl/ebpf-experiments/README.md

 ======================

-This repository (will eventually) contains some short guides and small snippets of eBPF and code interacting with eBPF,
+This repository (will eventually) contains some short guides and small snippets of eBPF and code interacting with eBPF.

 Files